(click on image to return to Longshipco.org portal/home page)

 Appearances/Demos/Gatherings/Events

-All dates and details should be confirmed through the LSCo Hotline 301-390-4089 - note, this is a person's house, please don't call before 9:00am Eastern Time or after midnight
+All dates and details can be confirmed through the LSCo Hotline 301-390-4089 - note, this is a person's house, please don't call before 9:00am Eastern Time or after midnight

 Email longshipco AT hotmail.com for more information on all events